deyuking/Data-Visualisation-Project/README.md

 1. The pbix file with all the visualisations.
 2. A demo on how to use PowerBI.
 3. The presentation slides.
+4. The csv file which contains the ONS dataset which was utilised.